Tips re Adrenaline Autoinjector use

 • I teach families, that for the most part, mild symptoms will be observed on the ‘outside of the body’ (e.g. redness, hives, lip swelling, vomiting).
 More worrying symptoms occur on the ‘inside of the body’ (e.g. altered voice, difficulty breathing, wheezing, new onset repetitive cough, suddenly sleepy/faint/dizzy/absent, tongue swelling).
 If a BP and/or Sat can be measured and is low then this is obv a severe sign.

-• If in doubt, err on the side of AAI administration, it is a natural hormone of the body, and will do no harm (other then psychological stress for all).
+• If in doubt, err on the side of AAI administration; it is a natural hormone of the body and will not harm (other than psychological stress for all).

-Points I would like to emphasise which you may not have been taught include:
+Points I would like to emphasise that you may not have been taught include:

-1. Please hold the patients thigh firmly so as to prevent them kicking, this can cause a laceration as the needle is ‘long and strong’ and will ter the tissue if the thigh moves with force.
+1. Please hold the patient's thigh firmly to prevent them from kicking; this can cause a laceration as the needle is long and strong’ and will tear the tissue if the thigh moves with force.

 2. If a second device is required, please be sure to administer this in the alternate thigh to that in which the first device was administered.
 Adrenaline vasoconstricts and the first dose will reduce the absorption of the second dose if administered at the same site.

-3. If you are uncertain if a dose has been administered, the patients pupils should dilate a few minutes after administration, this is a normal as part of the ‘fight-or-flight’ response
+3. If you are uncertain if a dose has been administered, the patient’s pupils should dilate a few minutes after administration; this is normal as part of the ‘fight-or-flight’ response.